 - a.
-These guidelines shall be called, "Guidelines for recording evidence of vulnerable witnesses". - b.
+These guidelines shall be called, "Guidelines of the High Court of Delhi for Recording of Evidence of Vulnerable Witnesses, 2024". - b.
 Unless otherwise provided, these guidelines shall govern the examination of vulnerable witnesses who are victims2 or witnesses in any case. - c.
-They shall apply to every court, including Juvenile Justice Boards in the State of - d.
-Their application shall commence from the date notified by the High Court of
+These guidelines shall apply to the High Court of Delhi and to the Courts, Tribunals, Juvenile Justice Boards or forum over which it has supervisory jurisdiction.